kalte0/BMC-CS-151.github.io/schedule.md

 <div class="alert alert-info">
-You can <a href="https://brynmawr.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=7d5ab2e3-94a1-4004-a926-af8d013dc393">watch recordings of the Spring 2023 lecture videos online</a>.
+You can <a href="https://brynmawr.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=7d5ab2e3-94a1-4004-a926-af8d013dc393">watch recordings of the Fall 2023 lecture videos online</a>.
 <br><br>
-You can <a href="https://brynmawr.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=b0c6bec5-ac83-404f-b3c7-af01000d8f3c">watch recordings of the Fall 2022 lecture videos online</a>.
 Recordings are saved on Panopto and require a BMC/HC login.
 </div>